kwaldenphd/web-scraping-python/README.md

 - Create Pandas DataFrame
 - Write extracted row contents to CSV file

-NOTE: You do not need to have working code for all components of this program.
-That's where we're heading with the final project.
-At this point, we're focusing on the conceptual framework for the web scraping program.
-Start to build out code where you can, but think about the programming version of outlining a paper.
+NOTE: This program will have a lot of moving parts!
+Starting with pseudocode to think about the underlying logic can help you organize the components you're building.
+As you start to build out your own program, think about where you can draw on sample code from the lab (or follow the same conceptual workflow).

-Q2D: What challenges or roadblocks did you face working on Q2C?
-What parts of the program do you understand/feel ready to develop at this point?
-What parts of the program are less clear?
+Q1D: What challenges or roadblocks did you face working on Q1C?
+How did you start to tackle or solve them?

-Q7A: Develop an outline for a Python program that uses `pd.read_html()` to scrape data from one of the web pages you select in Q6.
+Q2A: Develop an outline for a Python program that uses pd.read_html() to scrape data from a web page of your choosing.
+- *Wikipedia tables are fair game, but folks interested in sport data may want to head over to a [Sports Reference site](https://www.sports-reference.com/).*

 A preliminary workflow:
 - Use `pd.read_html()` to create a list of DataFrame objects